Skip to content

 Since:

-About leprechauns:
+About leprechauns

 According to Irish folklore leprechauns are small, ginger-bearded faery folk who love to cause mischief and hoard their treasure.
-They’re often depicted wearing green and carrying a shillelagh to protect their pot of gold.

 It’s said that if you catch a leprechaun, they’ll grant you three wishes in exchange for their freedom.

-But, as we all know, there’s no such thing as a free lunch, and leprechauns are known for their cunning ways, so make sure to read the fine print before making any deals.
+But, as we all know, there’s no such thing as a free lunch, and leprechauns are known for their cunning ways.

 What makes leprechauns different from other mythical creatures?